Integrating Physical Security Systems with a Security Operations Center

 The scope of integration covers four primary physical security subsystems: access control systems (ACS), video management systems (VMS) and IP camera networks, intrusion detection and alarm systems (IDS/IAS), and environmental or life-safety sensors feeding into a common security information and event management (SIEM) platform or a dedicated physical security information management (PSIM) layer.
 ASIS International — the professional standards body for security management — defines the converged security function in ASIS SPC.1-2012, Organizational Resilience: Security, Preparedness, and Continuity Management Systems, as encompassing both cyber and physical threat vectors under a single risk governance structure.

 Integration scope is bounded by what data the physical systems can export.
 Legacy analog systems produce no machine-readable telemetry; modern IP-based platforms expose APIs, syslog streams, or ONVIF-compliant event feeds.
-The security systems directory reflects the spectrum of products spanning these capability tiers.
+The security systems provider network reflects the spectrum of products spanning these capability tiers.

 Core mechanics or structure